khamilion/Seminar-in-Advanced-SD/README.md

                (table) paramater is a list holding the scraped information from the table on the website using bs4.

                This method uses beautiful soup to parse the (table) parameter for the 10 specific countries participating in the olympics and their medals.
-               It holds this informatin in a dictionary.
+               It holds this information in a dictionary.

           - look_through_rows(tables, name):
               (table) paramater is a list holding the scraped information from the table on the website using bs4.